-The brand that wants to use personalized marketing needs to start collecting a database about its customers.
+The brand that wants to use personalized marketing needs to start collecting a database about its customers’ demographics.
 By using technology like algorithms and automation, it is possible to get tailored marketing out there.

 One of the available tools is OptinMonster.
 It allows the company to follow a user’s behaviour on the eCommerce websites.

-Retargeting – a type of online advertising; based on previous consumers’ actions on the web.
+Furthermore, this allows reaching the prospects on the social media channels they hang out with retargeting – which is a type of online advertizing that is primarily based on previous consumers’ actions on the web.

 Coca-cola is famous for its stunning marketing ad campaigns.
 One of their greatest examples is a personalized social media campaign – the Coca-cola bottle.
 They run this marketing campaign all around the world, using specific names for the countries.

 Moreover, Coca-cola gave the option of customizing the bottle on their website.
-Customers could create unique and original gifts for their family, friends.
+Customers could create unique and original gifts for their family and friends.